The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Short definition: The ability of a pigment to absorb a specific laser wavelength.

-Selective absorption is the core principle of laser tattoo removal.
-Each pigment has a specific optical signature, meaning it absorbs some wavelengths more efficiently than others.
-This property makes it possible to target ink particles precisely without significantly affecting surrounding tissues.
-A good match between wavelength and pigment directly determines treatment effectiveness and limits skin-related risks.
-The choice of laser for each ink color is based on this principle.
+Selective absorption is the central principle of laser tattoo removal.
+Every pigment has a specific optical signature, which means it absorbs certain wavelengths more efficiently than others.
+This property allows ink particles to be targeted precisely without significantly affecting the surrounding tissue.
+A good match between wavelength and pigment directly conditions how effective the treatment is and limits skin risks.
+This principle is the basis for choosing the right laser for each ink colour.

 See also: Wavelength, Chromophore, Laser-pigment interaction.